When Breath Becomes Air: Paul Kalanithi

-The author of the book, Paul Kalanithi, was born in Bronxville, New York on April 1, 1977.
-At the age of 10, his family moved to Kingman, Arizona where he spent most of his youth.
+The author of the book, Paul Kalanithi, was born in Bronxville, New York, on April 1, 1977.
+At the age of 10, his family moved to Kingman, Arizona, where he spent most of his youth.
 At the early age of 10, his mother gave him books to read in order to educate his young mind.
-Kalanithi attended Stanford University where he earned Bachelor and Master of Arts in English literature and Bachelor of Science in human biology.
-He attended Cambridge for history and philosophy of science and medicine where he obtained his Masters.
+Kalanithi attended Stanford University where he earned a Bachelor and Master of Arts in English literature and a Bachelor of Science in human biology.
+He attended Cambridge for history and philosophy of science and medicine where he obtained his masters.
 After Cambridge, Kalanithi attended Yale for medical school where he met his future wife, Lucy Goddard.
-After graduating Yale, they got married and began their residencies in California.
-Kalanithi started his residency back at Stanford while his wife attended University of California, San Francisco.
+After graduating from Yale, they got married and began their residencies in California.
+Kalanithi started his residency back at Stanford while his wife attended the University of California, San Francisco.
 Paul and Lucy have a daughter together.